cylab-africa/mosip-deployment-guides/README.md

         * `mosipuser ALL=(ALL) ALL`
         * `%mosipuser ALL=(ALL) NOPASSWD:ALL`

-## 3.Give the user ssh permissions as root to all other machines
+## 3.Give the `mosipuser` user ssh permissions as root to all other machines

 * Keep running these commands on the console machines:
     * Switch to the mosipuser account using the password you created for it.